-- 1. Program Manager: Must possess at least a bachelor's degree in a Human Service or related field, or a four (4) year degree in any other field with at least two (2) years' experience as a direct service professional in a juvenile serving agency.
-It is the responsibility of the Program Manager to: - Ensure the program meets all appropriate standards and licensing requirements; - b.
+- a.
+Ensure the program meets all appropriate standards and licensing requirements; - b.
 Maintain sufficient information to allow for the determination of program effectiveness; - c.
 Cooperate with DPS Area Consultant, or designee, and JCPC during monitoring and evaluation activities; and - d.
 Complete all reporting requirements as established by DPS. - 2.
 Program Staff: Must have at least an associate degree in a Human Services related field, or a high school diploma with at least one (1) year of Human Service experience. - 3.
-Volunteer Program Staff: All volunteers providing direct services to the DPS JCPC-funded program must have at least one (1) year of experience working with at-risk youth.
+Volunteer Program Staff: All volunteers providing direct services to the DPS JCPCfunded program must have at least one (1) year of experience working with at-risk youth.
 Programs may use professional or community volunteers to assist or augment services provided by paid staff.
 The program shall: - a.
 Develop a job description for all volunteer positions;